RelationalDBDesign

 Lesson 1

 The most important job for an Oracle database administrator (DBA) is the backup and recovery of Oracle databases.
 In the first course in this series, you learned what could happen when you do not take this role to heart.
-As a DBA, you can almost get away with a poorly performing database--as long as the data within the database is correct.
-After all, poor performance can be eliminated with tuning.
-But if the data is not available or recoverable, your position may be in jeopardy.
+As a DBA, you can almost get away with a poorly performing database, as long as the data within the database is correct.
+After all, poor performance can be eliminated with tuning, Oracle Sql Tuning.
+But if the data is not available or cannot be recovered, your ability to restore the original state will be in jeopardy.

 Recovery Manager

-Oracle8 contains a new utility called Recovery Manager, or RMAN, to manage the backup, restoration, and recovery of Oracle database files.
+Oracle contains a utility called Recovery Manager, or RMAN, to manage the backup, restoration, and recovery of Oracle database files.
 If you are managing multiple databases, RMAN is the tool for you.
 This module introduces Recovery Manager and its components.

 1. By the end of this module, you will be able to: